-The Yellowstone Art Museum is honored to be included in the tour of the Tia Collection’s New Beginnings: An American Story of Romantics & Modernists in the West.
-This is our second collaboration with the Tia Collection.
-This exhibition focuses on Taos area artists who began to experiment with interpreting the West through a modern lens.
+The Yellowstone Art Museum is honored to be among the participating museums to feature New Beginnings: An American Story of Romantics & Modernists in the West, a traveling exhibition with works on loan from Tia Collection.
+This presentation, our second collaboration with Tia, focuses on Taos and Santa Fe area artists who began to experiment with interpreting the West through a modern lens.
 Like the early Montana Modernists, these artists pushed boundaries, adapted new ways of thinking and seeing, and found their own version of place-based Modernism.
 Many had national influence and a direct impact on our own region.

-The Tia Collection has assembled tremendous examples of well-known Taos and Santa Fe painters and lesser-known New Mexican painters.
-We are grateful to the Tia foundation and thrilled by the opportunity to share these treasures with our patrons.
+Tia Collection has assembled tremendous examples of well-known Taos and Santa Fe painters and lesser-known New Mexican painters.
+We are grateful to the Tia Collection and thrilled by the opportunity to share these treasures with our patrons.